midonet/midonet/docs/neutron_translation.md

 'floating_ip_address' if the floating IP has an association with a fixed IP ('port_id' is set):

- * Static DNAT rule on the outbound chain
+ * Static DNAT rule on the inbound chain
- * Static SNAT rule on the inbound chain
+ * Static SNAT rule on the outbound chain
- * Static reverse ICMP Data DNAT rule on the inbound chain
+ * Static reverse ICMP Data DNAT rule on the outbound chain

 These rules should be with fragment_policy = ANY.